carvasquez206/carvasquez206/README.md

 - 👋 Hi, I’m @carvasquez206
-- 👀 I’m interested in furtherig my education in software and the tech world in genral.
-I'm also a freelance artist with a focus on portarits.
+- 👀 I’m interested in furthering my education in software and tech in general.
+I'm also a freelance artist with a focus on portraits.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on any project that will further my knowledge on JavaScript backend and frontend.